Blockchain-for-Developers/fa17-midterm/README.md

 Implement all three contracts and test them in order to demonstrate your understanding of external calls, timestamping, testing, and everything else learned so far!

 **All work should be done in _contracts/Crowdsale.sol_, _contracts/Queue.sol_ and _contracts/Token.sol_.
-Do not make changes to any other files**
+Do not make changes to any other files.
+The exception to this is for testing: add as many test files as you need, of course**

 ## Rules
 You will be building an ERC20-compliant token platform with a few caveats.
 Firstly, the token sale will be capped, so there can only be a limited number of tokens in circulation.
 Tokens can be minted and destroyed (burned), as well as refunded.
-The crux of the project is to set up a crowdsale where buyers must enter a _queue_, waiting in line to place their order for tokens.
+The crux of the project is to set up a crowdsale where buyers must enter a **Queue**, waiting in line to place their order for tokens.
+Buyers waiting in line must make sure they are not the last person in line: you must have someone behind you to place a token order!

 Details follow:
 * `Crowdsale.sol` contract specifications:
 	* Must deploy `Token.sol`
 	* The contract must keep track of how many tokens have been sold